Attention Capture: Optimal Attention Capture

-We now employ Theorem \ref{thrm:block_structure_binary} to explicitly solve for structure which optimally capture attention.
-Say that $f$ is convex (concave) if it exhibits increasing (decreasing) differences.
-Say that $f$ is S-shaped if there exists time $s$ such that $f(t+1) - f(t) \leq f(t) - f(t-1)$ if and only if $t > s$.
-For instance, the step function $1(t \geq T)$ is S-shaped.
-In our dynamic setting, an interpretation of S-shaped functions is that users are initially unresponsive to advertising but, after crossing a threshold (consumer `wear in'), begin to respond strongly; at some point they become saturated and their demand once again tapers off (`wear out').\footnote{S-shaped response functions have been influential within economics, marketing, and consumer psychology.
-The reader is referred to \cite{fennis2015psychology} and references therein for more details.
-In the literature on static communication, S-shaped value functions also feature prominently (see, e.g., \cite{lipnowski2020cheap}).} For simplicity, we will assume for the next result that $\phi(\mu_0) / c$ and $\phi^*/c$ are integers; this is a byproduct of working in discrete time, and ensures that there is a single terminal time.\footnote{If it did not hold, then the terminal time would be spread over two consecutive periods.}
+`S-shaped' functions reflect environments in which users are initially unresponsive to advertising but, after crossing a threshold (consumer `wear in'), begin to respond strongly; at some point they become saturated and their demand once again tapers off (`wear out').\footnote{S-shaped response functions have been influential within economics, marketing, and consumer psychology; see \cite{fennis2015psychology} and references therein for more details.
+In the literature on static communication, S-shaped value functions also feature prominently (see, e.g., \cite{lipnowski2020cheap}).} An equivalent interpretation is where the designer's valuation of attention is linear but the DM's marginal time cost is initially very high but eventually lowers then rises again after waiting beyond a certain point.\footnote{This once again follows again from the observation that the constant cost $c$ is a normalization so the results holds for $f \circ c^{-1}$ S-shaped.}

-\begin{proposition} Suppose we are in a binary environment or $\mu_0 \in \Phi^*$.
-The designer-optimal information structure for $f$ concave, convex, and S-shaped is as follows: \begin{itemize}[nosep] \item[(i)] If $f$ is concave, then continuation beliefs remain at $\mu_0$ and full information arrives at a fixed terminal time $\phi(\mu_0)/c$: \begin{itemize} \item \textbf{Stopping time:} $\tau \sim d^{\phi(\mu_0)/c}_{det}$ \item \textbf{Belief path:} $\mu_t = \mu_0$ for all $t$ \end{itemize} \item[(ii)] If $f$ is convex, then continuation beliefs jump to $\Phi^*$ at time $1$ and full information arrives as a geometic rate i.e., with constant conditional probability thereafter: \begin{itemize} \item \textbf{Stopping time:} $\tau \sim d^{\phi(\mu_0)/c}_{geom}$ \item \textbf{Belief path:} $\mu_t \in \Phi^*$ for all $t > 1$ i.e., jump to basin at time $1$. \end{itemize} \item[(iii)] If $f$ is S-shaped then continuation beliefs jump to $\Phi^*$ at time $1$ and full information arrives at a geometric rate i.e., with constant conditional probability up to some time $t^*$, and conditional on waiting up to $t^*$, DM receives full information with probability $1$ at time $t^* + \phi^*/c$: \begin{itemize} \item \textbf{Stopping time:} $\tau$ is such that